javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 A cross-origin request by default does not bring any credentials (cookies or HTTP authentication).

 That's uncommon for HTTP-requests.
 Usually, a request to `http://site.com` is accompanied by all cookies from that domain.
-But cross-domain requests made by JavaScript methods are an exception.
+But cross-origin requests made by JavaScript methods are an exception.

 For example, `fetch('http://another.com')` does not send any cookies, even those that belong to `another.com` domain.